-Welcome to 2016.
-We are currently in the Chinese Solar Year 4714, which is a Fire Monkey year.
-It starts on February 4, 2016.
-Analysis shows that this Monkey year will bring forth lots of success with good planning, foresight and vision.
+Welcome to 2021.
+The Chinese New Year starts on Feb 4, 2021 which is when we transition from the previous Year of the Rat into the Year of the Ox.
+The year can be more accurately described as a Metal Ox Year.
+Analysis shows that this Ox year will bring forth lots of success with good planning, foresight and vision.
 It is recommended that you are well prepared with your Feng Shui remedies.

 Feng Shui energies change from year to year.
 It is therefore necessary to watch for the re-allocation of positive and negative energies at the beginning of each year, so that we can take necessary precautions when the negative energy happens to arrive at important locations of our home and/or office or affects our Four Pillars (Chinese Astrology).
 We use Flying Star Feng Shui to determine negative and auspicious areas in the home for any specific year.